If you don’t see your question/or have further questions, please email firstname.lastname@example.org.

 No, we ask that you complete these tax returns to meet eligibility requirements.
 Please contact one of our partners or email@example.com to be connected to potential tax preparers and accountants.

-We ask that you either submit a 2022 profit and loss statement or 2022 tax returns.
-This gives us a better picture of the business’ current financial health.
+We ask that you either submit a profit and loss statement and/or tax returns from the prior year.
+This gives us a better picture of the business’s current financial health.
 If you do not have a bookkeeping system that can prepare them or an accountant that can prepare them, you can use this simple template found HERE.
 Additionally, you can learn more about how to create a profit and loss statement watching this VIDEO.
-Lastly, if you are struggling to complete this, you can reach out to email@example.com for more assistance.
+Lastly, if you are struggling to complete this, you can reach out to firstname.lastname@example.org for more assistance.

 Firstly, we understand how hard it can be to operate a small business.
 Multiple members of our staff have owned or currently own small businesses in Philadelphia.
 It is often exhausting, rewarding, stressful, exhilarating, and axciety enducing all wrapped into one!
 However, TMF Stabilization Grants are not to be used for monthly expenses.
 Unfortunately, we do not gift funds to cover cash shortfalls.